Fiodin/nextcloudwithooindocker/README.md

 **Important:**

-- With 'proxy_pass' you have to enter the same address including port as the docker was used before.
+- With `proxy_pass` you have to enter the same address including port as the docker was used before.
 - In the official documentation of NGINX it is mentioned that the `if` rule for redirect is not recommended.
 It is better to use the `return 301`.
 Therefore it was commented out and added below.

 ## Setting up the cloud
 Afterwards the cloud has to be set up.
 In the OnlyOffice app the fields are filled in as follows, which is the same for both variants:

 - service address: Address of the cloud with the port of the container behind it -> *https://domain.der.cloud:lokaler_Port* or *https://eine.eindeutige.domain*
-- Secret key: The secret secret from the above 'JWT_SECRET'.
+- Secret key: The secret secret from the above `JWT_SECRET`.
 - Under "Advanced server settings": Service address of the document processing for internal requests from the server: The same as before for the service address
 - Under "Advanced server settings": Server address for internal requests from the document processing service: The address of the cloud as it can be reached normally.